-Starting your zero waste journey can be daunting.
-But not to worry, there is no need to lose any sleep over doing it perfectly.
-Reducing waste is a step by step process that will take time, that’s why we’ve put this list of zero waste kitchen tips and swaps together following our own trial and error process.
+Working to get rid of possible waste can be daunting.
+But not to worry, there is no need to lose sleep over doing it perfectly.
+Reducing waste is a step by step process that will take time, that’s why we’ve put this list of zero waste tips and swaps for the kitchen together following our own trial and error process.

 This page contains affiliate links.